SAP-archive/teched2020-DAT163/README.md

 The requirements to follow the exercises in this repository are to use a Chrome web browser

 ## Pre-Requisites
+1.
-1. Download 'Customers_US2.parquet' and 'Sales_data.csv' to your local device
+2. Download 'Customers_US2.parquet' and 'Sales_data.csv' to your local device
 <br> Suggession put the files in a folder called 'TechEd_DAT163'
-2. Rename 'Customers_US2.parquet' and 'Sales_data.csv' to 'Customers_US2_#.parquet' and 'Sales_data_#.csv'
+3. Rename 'Customers_US2.parquet' and 'Sales_data.csv' to 'Customers_US2_#.parquet' and 'Sales_data_#.csv'
 <br>Note: where # is the number assigned to you

 ## Disclaimer
-Your screen shots may look different than those in the exercises; they may contain addition content, depending on what other users have entered.
+Your screen shots may look different than those in the exercises; they may contain addition content, depending on what other attendees have entered.

 ## Exercises